-How to determine whether a CDN will help your users
+How to determine whether a will help your users

 Go to Content Delivery Network in the admin console of your Data Center application.
 On the Performance tab you'll see the percentage of requests that had a transfer cost of more than one second.
 Put simply, the higher the percentage, the more likely it is that your users requests are being affected by network conditions, such as latency and connection quality.

-As users access pages in your site (for example a Confluence page or Jira issue), we measure the amount of time the browser has to wait to get the content of that page.
+As users access pages in your site (for example a Confluence page, Jira issue, or Bitbucket pull request page), we measure the amount of time the browser has to wait to get the content of that page.
 We then subtract the time required to render the page on the server.
 This leaves us with the time it took to send the request and retrieve the response.

 This time is dependent mostly on the latency between the server and the browser, but also includes things like SSL connection setup time.

-This metric is collected on requests that don't use CDN, so it will continue to provide consistent statistics on your network, even after you enable CDN.
+This metric is collected on requests that don't use , so it will continue to provide consistent statistics on your network, even after you enable .

 You should also consider where your users are geographically located.
 For example, if your servers are located in Frankfurt, and the majority of your teams are located in Germany and Austria, your team based in Malaysia may be suffering from high latency, resulting in slow page load times.

 mtr can be helpful to determine the amount of latency being experienced.

 In these examples we'll use traceroute to display some basic network statistics, including latency information.
 Remember to replace yoursite.com with your base URL.